 About Triglav National Park and Rules in the park

-Triglav National Park is the only national park in Slovenia and it has 880 km2, which represents 4 % of Slovenian surface.
-It lies on the northwestern part of Slovenia, close to Austrian and Italian borders and the Julian Alps represent the biggest part of it.
+Triglav National Park is the only national park in Slovenia and it has 880 km2, which represents 4 % of the Slovenian surface.
+It lies in the northwestern part of Slovenia, close to Austrian and Italian borders.
+The Julian Alps represent the biggest part of it.

-It is one of the oldest parks in Europe, it was established in 1924.
-It is a strictly protected area in accordance to preserve important ecosystems and biodiversity.
-Flora & fauna of the park is typical alpine, although on the southern edges of the park you may find already Meditteranean influence.
+In addition, it is one of the oldest parks in Europe, since 1924.
+Above all, it is a strictly protected area in accordance to preserve important ecosystems and biodiversity.
+Flora & fauna of the park is typical alpine.
+Although on the southern edges of the park you may find already Meditteranean influence.
 There are over fifty-nine species of ethnobotanical values, of these 37 species fall under four major categories of medicinal plants.

-Most interesting ones are Edelweiss, alpine eryingo, hairy alpenrose, clusius’ gentian, zois’ Bellflower, and Triglav rose.
-There is more than 7700 species of animals in the park, among most interesting you can find chamois, alpine ibex, brown bear, golden eagle, red deer, alpine marmot, wallcreeper, black grouse, black woodpecker, common European adder, edible dormouse, red fox, Eurasian pygmy owl, soča trout and white-throated dipper.
+The most interesting ones are Edelweiss, alpine eryingo, hairy alpenrose, clusius’ gentian, zois’ Bellflower, and Triglav rose.
+There are more than 7700 species of animals in the park.
+Among most interesting you can find: chamois, alpine ibex, brown bear, golden eagle, red deer, alpine marmot, wallcreeper.
+Likewise black woodpecker, black grouse, common European viper, red fox, Eurasian pygmy owl, soča trout and white-throated dipper.

 There are still approximately 2500 people living in the area of the park in 22 settlements.

-The Triglav National Park ranks among the most watered areas in Slovenia and Europe.
+Moreover, the Triglav National Park ranks among the most watered areas in Slovenia and Europe.
 The average precipitation level is highest in the western part of the park and amounts to about 3000 mm/m2.
-The sources of river Sava and Soča are in the park and the park is home to over 250 large and small springs.
+The sources of river Sava and Soča are in the park and the park is home to over 250 springs.
 Many springs are also a source of drinking water.

-It is an exceptional experience to get to know the nature, cultural landscape and the people of the park, but in doing so we should always observe the primary objectives of nature protection.
+In conclusion, it is an exceptional experience to get to know the nature, cultural landscape and the people of the park.
+But in doing so, we should always observe the primary objectives of nature protection.